 - Insecticides containing bifenthrin (Bayer Sprayday Greenfly Killer Plus, Scotts Bug Clear Gun or Doff All-In-One Garden Pest Killer) will control red spider mite, provided it has not gained resistance to this substance.
 Bifenthrin can be used on some edible plants, but see the label instructions.
 This pesticide is being withdrawn from sale on 31 May 2010 but can continue to be used until 31 May 2011

-- Alternatives are sprays containing thiamethoxam* and abamectin (Westland Plant Rescue Bug Killer Ornamental Plants Ready To Use) or acetamiprid (Scotts Bug Clear Ultra Gun), which are for use on ornamental plants only
+- An alternative spray containing acetamiprid (Scotts Bug Clear Ultra Gun) is available for use on ornamental plants only

 - Edible plants can be sprayed with plant oils, plant extracts or fatty acids.
 The latter pesticides may require more frequent applications